Softtorch operators¤

 Returns:

-SoftBool (Array with values in [0, 1]) with the specified dim reduced, relaxing the logical ALL along that dim.
+SoftBool (Tensor with values in [0, 1]) with the specified dim reduced, relaxing the logical ALL along that dim.

 ¤